 Introspective, intuitive, narrative, mystical, ominous, otherworldly and emotive.
 My answer to this question changes a lot.

 Do you ever go through periods of disliking your work and making nothing?

 Yes.
-This is pretty common for all artist.
 Sometimes a piece just isn't coming out the way you want, and you have to accept that you might have to scrap it and start over.
 Sometimes that's for the best though.
 Creative droughts are tough too, but they always pass.
 I haven't found any particular way to bypass a creative blockage like that.
 You can't force yourself to be inspired and that's frustrating, but it's all part of creating.
 For myself, I have discovered time is the only answer.